StefanAndjelko/Dragonhack-2025/README.md

 - **View History**
   All scanned landmarks are saved locally, allowing users to revisit past discoveries.

+- **Visited locations on map**
+  All visited locations are marked on the map, allowing you to easily track your travel journey.

 ## Future Plans

 - **Architectural Style Recognition**